braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/customization/custom_sounds.md

 ---

-# Custom Sounds
+# Custom sounds

-## Step 1: Hosting the Sound in the App
+## Step 1: hosting the sound in the app

 Custom push notification sounds must be hosted locally within the main bundle of the client application.
 The following audio data formats are accepted: